matyevaa/photo-gallery/README.md

 # Photo Gallery with React Components

-## Assignment 1 for Advanced Web Development class at OSU instructed by professor R. Hess.
+### Assignment 1 for Advanced Web Development class at OSU instructed by professor R. Hess.
 The goal of this assignment is to write React components and compose them together into a simple application.
 In this application, the user can click a button to open a dialog, enter information about photos into that dialog, and see those photos appear in the application when they click the dialog’s “accept” button.

 Follow the link to see the website: https://matyevaa.github.io/photo-gallery/ or see the demo below:

 ![Screen capture of full app demo](screencaps/photo-gallery-demo.gif)

+# Application features

 ## Photo submission dialog